knupel/ROMANESCO-Processing/README.md

 * Prescene : use to move the object in the 3D space.
 * Scene : Display the result, we can use this one to send to syphon or not.

+##Memory
+Romanesco Prescene and Scene need a lot of memory to run in Processing.
+May be you will need to increase the Processing memory.

 ##Functions and variables
 If you want code in Romanesco there few compulsory variables and functions that you can find in the file "Romanesco functions ##.txt" and others who can help you.